konturio/disaster-ninja-fe/src/features/layer_features_panel/readme.md

 - The feature configuration needs to implement `LayerFeaturesPanelConfig` interface:
   - `layerId` - the id of the associated layer
+  - `requiresEnabledLayer`
+    - `true` the associated layer must be enabled
+    - `false` Layer Features panel works regardless of its associated layer's status.

 2. Create a function to transform Feature properties to `FeatureCardCfg` interface.
 3. Add a new case inside `transformFeaturesToPanelData` for the associated layer id, return the result of the function there: